Tokamak: Advanced tokamaks

 In the early 1970s, studies at Princeton into the use of high-power superconducting magnets in future tokamak designs examined the layout of the magnets.
 They noticed that the arrangement of the main toroidal coils meant that there was significantly more tension between the magnets on the inside of the curvature where they were closer together.
 Considering this, they noted that the tensional forces within the magnets would be evened out if they were shaped like a D, rather than an O. This became known as the "Princeton D-coil".

 This was not the first time this sort of arrangement had been considered, although for entirely different reasons.
 The safety factor varies across the axis of the machine; for purely geometrical reasons, it is always smaller at the inside edge of the plasma closest to the machine's center because the long axis is shorter there.
 That means that a machine with an average q = 2 might still be less than 1 in certain areas.
 In the 1970s, it was suggested that one way to counteract this and produce a design with a higher average q would be to shape the magnetic fields so that the plasma only filled the outer half of the torus, shaped like a D or C when viewed end-on, instead of the normal circular cross section.

-One of the first machines to incorporate a D-shaped plasma was the JET, which began its design work in 1973.
+One of the first machines to incorporate a D-shaped plasma was the JET, whose design work began in 1973.
 This decision was made both for theoretical reasons as well as practical; because the force is larger on the inside edge of the torus, there is a large net force pressing inward on the entire reactor.
 The D-shape also had the advantage of reducing the net force, as well as making the supported inside edge flatter so it was easier to support.
 Code exploring the general layout noticed that a non-circular shape would slowly drift vertically, which led to the addition of an active feedback system to hold it in the center.
 Once JET had selected this layout, the General Atomics Doublet III team redesigned that machine into the D-IIID with a D-shaped cross-section, and it was selected for the Japanese JT-60 design as well.
 This layout has been largely universal since then.

 One problem seen in all fusion reactors is that the presence of heavier elements causes energy to be lost at an increased rate, cooling the plasma.
 During the very earliest development of fusion power, a solution to this problem was found, the divertor, essentially a large mass spectrometer that would cause the heavier elements to be flung out of the reactor.
 This was initially part of the stellarator designs, where it is easy to integrate into the magnetic windings.
 However, designing a divertor for a tokamak proved to be a very difficult design problem.